 Any undergraduate or graduate student who is currently enrolled at Harvard is encouraged to apply.

-Applicants should review the proposed fellowship projects (2023 projects will be posted when applications open) and choose which one you'd like to work on
+Applicants should review the proposed fellowship projects below and choose which one you'd like to work on

 Things to Know